About North Shore Emergency Management

 - delivering emergency preparedness awareness training to the North Shore communities

-To serve and support the North Shore municipalities and citizens in preparing for, responding to, and recovering from emergencies and disaster.
+To serve and support the North Shore municipalities and citizens in preparing for, responding to, and recovering from emergencies and disasters.

 Our core values